Wuthering Heights Summary

 When Isabella dies, Edgar retrieves his fragile, dismal nephew Linton and brings him back to live with them at Thrushcross Grange.
 Heathcliff has other plans, and demands that his son live with him, though Linton did not even know his father existed.
 The contrast between Linton and Hareton is stark, but Heathcliff can't stand either of them.

 Eventually young Catherine encounters Heathcliff on the moors and ventures to Wuthering Heights, where she meets Linton, whom she only vaguely remembers.
 She and Linton begin a secret correspondence of love letters sent via the milk-fetcher.
 When Edgar and Nelly become sick and bedbound, Catherine begins to sneak up to Wuthering Heights to visit Linton.
-The miserable and suffering Linton becomes a tool of his father's plot for revenge – marrying Catherine would mean that Linton inheriting Thrushcross Grange.
+The miserable and suffering Linton becomes a tool of his father's plot for revenge—marrying Catherine would ensure that Linton inherits Thrushcross Grange.

 At a prearranged meeting between Catherine and Linton, Heathcliff lures Nelly and Catherine back to Wuthering Heights, where he imprisons them and forces Catherine to marry Linton.
 Soon after, Edgar dies and so does the sickly, young Linton.
 Heathcliff is now master of both Wuthering Height and Thrushcross Grange.
 He keeps his widowed daughter-in-law with him at Wuthering Heights so that she can work for him as a common servant.
 He rents out Thrushcross Grange to Lockwood.